-Luuk van Middelaar (born 1973) is a political theorist and historian.
-He is a professor of EU law and European studies at the universities of Leiden and Louvain and a political commentator for NRC Handelsblad and De Tijd.
+Luuk van Middelaar (1973) is a political theorist and historian.
+He is a professor of EU law at Leiden University and a political commentator for NRC Handelsblad.
+The author of the prizewinning book

 Van Middelaar has a PhD in philosophy from the University of Amsterdam (2009).
 He studied history and philosophy at the Rijksuniversiteit Groningen (1991-1999), including a year at Sorbonne in Paris (1993-1994), and did a postgraduate in Political studies at the Ecole des Hautes Etudes en Sciences Sociales in Paris (1999-2000).